 The only thing people may feel adverse to about the mini velo is the awkward geometry of the frame, but I am sure that feeling will go away once people see it more frequently and get used its looks.
 I now find it to be very cute with a few retro elements thrown in like the frame, the quill stem, and the shifters.

-As I have researched to find them here in the States, I found only three brands that are available here: SOMA Fab, Mercier Nano, and Big Shot.
+As I have researched to find them here in the States, I found only four brands that are available here: SOMA Fab, Mercier Nano, Biria USA, and Big Shot.
 Big Shot makes them for bike polo.
 I think it’s a great bike for the sport.

 I hope they do become more popular so there will be more different brands offered here.